-Software DIAOULEK 1.3 1
+Software DIAOULEK 1.4 1

-Introduction.
-2
+Introduction 2

+What is new on version 1.4 3

-What is new on version 1.3 3
+What was new on version 1.3 3

-How the software looks like.
+How the software looks like 4

-General Presentation.
-3
+General Presentation 4

+The compact display mode for the lessons 9

+Presentation of the command line : 10

-Creation and use of a provisional lesson 11
+Creation and use of a provisional lesson 13

-Creation of a provisional lesson.
-11
+Creation of a provisional lesson 13

-Use of provisional lessons 13
+Use of provisional lessons 16

+Creation and use of an "Own" lesson 19

-Redaction of a simplified lesson 16
+Redaction of a simplified lesson 19

-Composition of a simplified lesson 16
+Composition of a simplified lesson 19

-Name of the file 16
+Name of the file 19

-The name or alias of the lesson
+The name or alias of the lesson 19

-Composition of the lesson 16
+Composition of the lesson 20

-Reuse of entries belonging to other lessons 17
+Reuse of entries belonging to other lessons 21

-A slightly more complete lesson 18
+A slightly more complete lesson 22

 The separation line between entries.
-18
+22

-Formation of the entries dictionary 18
+Formation of the entries dictionary 22

-Use of commas and semi-colons in referencing the entries 19
+Use of commas and semi-colons in referencing the entries 22

-Using the tags
+Using the tags 23

-The very special tags: "Qi " and "Ri " 20
+The very special tags : "Qi " and " Ri " 24

+Modification of the separation line.
+24

+A special line for the inverse dictionary.
+25

-The audio files.
-21
+The audio files 25

-The configuration files of software " Diaoulek " 22
+The configuration files of software "Diaoulek " 26

-The configuration file " diaou.rc " 22
+The configuration file " diaou.rc " 26

-The configuration file " diaou.conf "
+The configuration file " diaou.conf " 26

-The list of the lessons 22
+The list of the lessons 26

-Adjustment of the parameters specific to your own memory 23

 Internationalization.
-Choice of the language
+Choice of the language 27

-Choice of the fonts 23
+Choice of the fonts 27

-The windows' default sizes 23
+The windows' default sizes 27

-Choice of the path to the IDX1 directory 24
+Choice of the path to the IDX1 directory

-Study of several languages with software " Diaoulek "
+Study of several languages with software "Diaoulek "

-The command line of the " vocabulary window " 25
+The command line of the "vocabulary window " 29

-The orders " !show " 25
+The orders "!show " 29

-The order "!shdic " to display a dictionary of the data-base entries 25
+The order "!shdic " to display a dictionary of the data-base entries 29

-The order "!shtag " to display a dictionary of tagged data-base entries 27
+The order "!shtag " to display a dictionary of tagged data-base entries 31

-The order "!shless " to display the entries in a given lesson 27
+The order "!shcid " to display an inverse dictionary of the data-base entries 31

-The order "!shprov " to display the list of all provisional lessons 27

-The order "!import " to import lessons, sound files and the data-base

-The orders "!synchro " and "!synchro0 " 29

-Known " bugs " in software " Diaoulek "

-Some advices on how to use software "Diagulek " 1.3 30
+The order "!shgat" to display an inverse dictionary of tagged data-base entries The order "!shless" to display the entries in a given lesson The order "!shprov" to display the list of all provisional lessons The order "!import " to import lessons, sound files and the data-base The orders "!synchro " and "!synchro0 " Known "bugs " in software "Diaoulek " Some advices on how to use software "Diaoulek "1.4